 Even though we won’t be going to church, easter brunch or our favorite egg hunt, we still will be looking the part and doing brunch and an egg hunt at home!
-I want Easter morning to be low key but special and see no harm in wearing twirly, comfy dresses!
+I want Easter morning at home to be low key but special and see no harm in wearing twirly, comfy dresses to celebrate!
 I will put the girls in this precious Pink Chicken dress that I had planned on them wearing and throw on something breezy myself.

 Fun fact, my mom and I used to fight over me wearing a hat to Easter!
 She wanted the hat and I obviously didn’t, so we compromised and rotated years.
 One year I had to wear a hat that I would conveniently lose somewhere in a church closet and the next year I got to go hatless.

 Throw some blooms in a vase, dust off your pretty plates, add some dyed eggs, light candles for the table!
 I’ll be sharing an affordable & SUPER EASY spring table next week for you to copy if you want!
 There is also inspiration galore on my Pinterest page!

 There is no need to stress in the kitchen, unless that brings you joy!
 If you’re eating breakfast or brunch, try a pancake baord with fun toppings like chocolate chips, fruit and whip cream.
 Or you could have a cereal bar!
 You could also make a breakfast casserole, french toast bake or a quiche ahead of time that you can just thaw and throw in the oven.
 I have save a bunch of easy, yummy recipes on this Pinterest board.